 You do not need to do everything manually.
 Several tools can accelerate your accessibility journey:

 - Shopify Accessibility App by Accessibly.
 Adds an accessibility widget that lets users adjust font sizes, contrast, and cursor size.
+Costs around $20-30 USD/month depending on traffic.
 It is not a replacement for fixing your code, but it provides an extra layer of customisation.

 - Screen reader testing.
 Download NVDA (free, Windows) or use VoiceOver (built into Mac/iPhone) and actually test your store.
 Five minutes of screen reader testing reveals more than any automated tool.